Back to Blog

 Why do crypto traders fail after getting funded accounts?

 Crypto traders fail funded accounts because they struggle to adapt from 24/7 market psychology to institutional constraints.
 The constant position monitoring and high risk tolerance that works in crypto becomes destructive under strict drawdown limits and evaluation pressure.
-Research shows 26.3% of active crypto traders already meet criteria for problematic trading behavior.
+Research into crypto trading behavior has found that a meaningful share of frequent traders show patterns consistent with problematic, compulsive trading.

 How is trading a funded account psychologically different from personal crypto trading?